AMereBagatelle/MCG/README.md

 4. Find the `coordinates` folder in the same directory.
 There should be a file inside, named the same as the server you logged into.
 Just open that file, and paste your coordinates.

 Thanks for using my mod!
-If you find any issues, just let me know.
+If you find any issues, just let me know on discord at AMereBagatelle#6536.
 Also, open a issue tagged with feature request if you want to suggest something.